gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 This setup runs the Bee node in a container, with full-node functionality, SWAP enabled, and connections to the Gnosis blockchain for chequebook and postage stamp management, while persisting its data using a volume.

 :::info
-Here we have included the password as part of the start command by setting it as an environment variable with `-e BEE_PASSWORD="flummoxedgranitecarrot"`.
+We have included the password as part of the start command by setting it as an environment variable with `-e BEE_PASSWORD="flummoxedgranitecarrot"`.
 You may wish to use a password file instead, which can be set with the `BEE_PASSWORD_FILE` command.
-However this will likely require some modifications on your host machine, which will vary from system to system.
+However this will likely require some modifications on your host machine, the details of which will vary from system to system.
 :::

 ```bash